-As shown above, the marginal retail turnover of \$15m will be redirected from a range of centres.
-The largest amount of expenditure (\$3.7m) will be drawn from Summer Hill, with the residual trade draw from a variety of other centres and facilities in Ashfield LGA and Marrickville LGA.
+As shown above, the marginal retail turnover of \$12.2m will be redirected from a range of centres.
+The largest amount of expenditure (\$3.0m) will be drawn from Summer Hill, with the residual trade draw from a variety of other centres and facilities in Ashfield LGA and Marrickville LGA.

-In terms of impact, the most significant impact will be upon Lewisham which will experience an estimated 8% reduction in turnover as a result of the Flour Mill redevelopment.
-Summer Hill would see a 5.4% reduction in trade following the development.
+In terms of impact, the most significant impact will be upon Lewisham which will experience an estimated 7.8% reduction in turnover as a result of the Flour Mill redevelopment.
 Impacts on all of the other centres shown above will be below 5% which is considered insignificant.